 I wanted to still love it, but no matter how hard I tried or how many times I tried to change direction, I still felt this dread and lack of focus for most of the time I was doing blogging tasks.
 (And that is a good percentage of my time, so it wasn't very fun!)

 For over a year I have tried to get out of this "slump."
 I thought that maybe I was burnt out.
 I tend to work a lot of hours and have for the 5 years I've had the blog, so maybe I was just tired.
 So I tried to rest and take some time off.

 I thought maybe I was bored.
 Doing the same types of tasks day after day, year after year can make that happen, right?
 So we tried to switch it up.
-We started doing more videos and honed in on organization, which has always been my favorite topic to write/talk about.
-But still, that “off” feeling didn’t go away.
+We started doing more videos and homed in on organization, which has always been my favorite topic to write/talk about.
+But still, that "off" feeling didn't go away.

 I thought that maybe I just didn't have "it" anymore.
 Maybe after 5 years of blogging, I was out of ideas and didn't have anything else to say.

 But no matter what I tried or changed or adjusted, I couldn't kick this "icky" feeling.
 It was really starting to worry me because blogging is what Donnie and I do as our full time jobs.
 I knew I couldn't go on feeling this way about blogging forever, but I also knew that if we weren't going to blog, we were going to have to make some other major changes when it came to jobs and employment, and I didn't know that I wanted that either.

 Then one day recently I sat down to write a blog post.
 The words wouldn't come again, and I found myself feeling completely frustrated again.
 I vented to Donnie that I felt like giving up completely... and then the root of allllllll of these negative feelings and frustrations over the past year+ finally hit me.